ShashComandur/resonance-system/README.md

 # Resonance System
-This is repository houses the code I used to finish my new art series, Resonance System.
+This repository houses the code I used to make my new art series, Resonance System.

 ### Author
 Shash Comandur